 A native of East Toledo, Dr. Durant couldn’t be prouder of being a graduate of two Toledo institutions: Waite High School and the University of Toledo.
 He was an outstanding football player at both, attending the university on a football scholarship and earning four varsity letters.
 He twice received the Jon Binder Award at UT, given to a player who exemplifies “true heart and courage.”

-In the short time Dr. Durant has been superintendent, Toledo Public Schools has received two major federal grants: an $8.1 million grant to run a large portion of the Head Start program in Lucas County and a $3.8 million grant, part of a national program called Pathways to Prosperity that focuses on making students career-ready through rigorous academic and career-focused curriculum.
+The TPS team, under Dr. Durant’s leadership, continued to implement two major federal grants: an $8.1 million grant to run a large portion of the Head Start program in Lucas County and a $3.8 million grant, part of a national program called Pathways to Prosperity that focuses on making students career-ready through rigorous academic and career-focused curriculum.

-One more new feature for the 2014-2015 school year is the opening of the Jones Leadership Academy, a new school where girls and boys are being taught separately and then brought together for certain events.
+The 2015-2016 school year also saw the addition of the 10th grade to Jones Leadership Academy, a school that was started in 2014-2015 with 7th through 9th grades (the school will eventually go to 12th grade).
+The 11th grade was added for the 2016-2017 school year.
+This unique school has girls and boys being taught separately and then brought together for coordinated events.
 The curriculum emphasizes leadership, entrepreneurship and service to the community.
-Central to the school’s mission is the requirement that all students join Young Men of Excellence or Young Women of Excellence, student leadership groups founded in Toledo Publics Schools by Dr. Durant.
+Central to the school’s mission is the requirement that all students join Young Men of Excellence or Young Women of Excellence, student leadership groups founded in Toledo Public Schools by Dr. Durant.

-As if all of that wasn't enough for his first year, Dr. Durant and his team oversaw the successful passage of Issue 1, an operating levy that will bring in more than $13 million to the district each year for five years - the first new money since 2001.
+In November, 2014, Dr. Durant and his team oversaw the successful passage of Issue 1, an operating levy that is bringing in more than $13 million to the district each year for the next five years - the first new money since 2001.
 As interim superintendent in 2013, Dr. Durant led the successful campaign for the passage of a levy renewal.